 Queen’s Law is empowering tomorrow’s immigration leaders, today.
 The Graduate Diploma in Immigration and Citizenship Law is an innovative and comprehensive program designed to equip students with the knowledge, practical skills and critical judgement necessary for immigration consulting as well as roles in the broader immigration ecosystem.
 The Graduate Diploma will prepare you for the College of Immigration and Citizenship Consultants (CICC) mandatory Entry-to-Practice Exam, build strategic competencies, and position you for success in this complex and rewarding field.

 Upon successful completion of this program, students will receive a Graduate Diploma in Immigration and Citizenship Law, which is recognized as a Graduate Diploma or “G.Dip” accreditation by Queen's University.
 Obtaining a G.Dip does not constitute a Juris Doctor (JD) degree or qualify graduates to practice law in Canada.
-To become an accredited Regulated Canadian Immigration Consultant, applicants are required to write the College of Immigration and Citizenship Consultant's (CICC) Entry-to-Practice Exam and meet all of the mandatory requirements outlined in the CCIC’s registration guide.
+To become an accredited Regulated Canadian Immigration Consultant, applicants are required to write the College of Immigration and Citizenship Consultant's (CICC) Entry-to-Practice Exam and meet all of the mandatory requirements outlined on the CCIC’s "How do I become an RCIC?" website.

 To learn more about the Queen’s Law JD program, click here.